New York Jets: How ex-Jets are faring on their current teams

 Now that we’re at the end of the preseason, it’s time to wrap up how ex-Jets have fared during the offseason on other NFL teams.
 With cutdowns not far away, which of these players will contribute to their new teams in 2023?

-We’re splitting this up into four parts, continuing with a look at NFC offensive players and special teamers today before moving on to look at defensive players in a day or two.
+We’ve split this up into four parts, concluding with a look at NFC defensive players today.

 As ever, this list is intended to be exhaustive, but if we missed anyone, let us know in the comments.